grafana/loki/docs/logcli.md

 # Log CLI usage Instructions

-Loki's main UI is Grafana; however, a basic CLI is provided as a proof of concept.
+Loki's main query interface is Grafana; however, a basic CLI is provided as a proof of concept.

 Once you have Loki running in a cluster, you can query logs from that cluster using the following commands: